A truly versatile marine biology experience

 Marine Conservation Internship Responsibilities

-• Guest presentations on sea turtles and marine conservation
+- Deliver talks on sea turtle conservation and marine conservation

 Applicants should be physically fit and prepared for outdoor living and demanding activities.